 In 2007 I went to work at The Omega Institute for Holistic Studies in Rhinebeck, NY, and found that when my brain was distracted by wacky esoteric discussions, my drawings got more inspired.
 A friend gave me a set of make-your-own postcards, and when many people commented on them, I ventured into a local arts fair, and began printing my designs on notecards and baby clothes.

-I developed my small art business over the next few years, selling at crafts fairs, on Etsy.com, and at local stores.
-In 2011, I opened my own studio and store in the historic waterfront Rondout district of Kingston, NY, where I also sold handmade items by local artists and crafters.
+I developed my small art business over the next few years, selling at crafts fairs, on Etsy.com, and at regional stores.
+In 2011, I opened my own studio and store in the historic waterfront Rondout district of Kingston, NY, where I also sold handmade items by three dozen local artists and crafters.
 In 2016 I closed the store but continue to operate Karmabee from my home studio, selling the weekly farmers market, online, and at stores.
 I also teach Business 101 for Artists & Makers classes, license my drawings, and create custom logos and designs.